Yordan982/userManagementApp/README.md

 ## Constraints for register and update a user

 The id of the user is automatically assigned by the MySQL, incrementing the last numeric value.
+The register/update methods are using a DTO class.

 A user consists of the below attributes, each of them required:
 * First name *(String: between 5 and 30 characters)*